Who designed it

 Chamberlain Bridge, comprised of four 336 ft. riveted Pennsylvania through truss spans and, completed in September 1925, was built and fabricated by the Missouri Valley Bridge & Iron Works of Leavenworth, Kansas.

 At the time Kirkham estimated the cost of the Chamberlain Bridge to be $303,623.
 The bridge was dedicated on September 25, 1925 with a large outdoor celebration.
+It connected Chamberlain with American Island, which is now sitting under the Missouri River after the dams were created in the mid 50s.

 Wheeler (Rosebud) Bridge

-Wheeler (Rosebud) Bridge comprised of six 256 ft. pin-connected Pennsylvania through truss spans and completed in September of 1925 was the only pin connected bridge among the 5 pins.
-Kirkham designed it for disassembly because of the possibility that it might be replaced with a combination railroad and highway bridge.
+Wheeler (Rosebud) Bridge comprised of six 256 ft. pin-connected Pennsylvania through truss spans and completed in September of 1925 was the only pin connected bridge among the 5 bridges.
+Kirkham designed it for dis-assembly because of the possibility that it might be replaced with a combination railroad and highway bridge.
 The bridge was built by the Kansas City Bridge Company with steel fabricated by the American Bridge Co.
 Its estimated cost was to be $771,080.

 How it was built